vykuang/aoc-2024/README.md

 - still use pattern as the key, since linens are taken with replacement
 - use diff cache than validation
 - manual cache seems to be faster than `@cache` by 10-15%?

+## day 20 race condition

+- no pathfinding necessary, there is only a single path from start to end

+### part i

+- keep history of path and turn at each point
+- look for other points in the path where manhattan distance <= cheat and picosec is further along

+### part ii

+extend part i by changing the cheat timer

+## day 21